Exclusive: The NBA Player, the Congressman and the Epstein Files

 I mean, this is, I mean, this is like, it's almost 35 years ago.
 I can barely remember any of this.

-no, I saw Mark Cuban at a political event.
+I saw Mark Cuban at a political event.
 We had a great chat and he gave a great speech and really happy to engage him.

-And to be clear, you've said very lucidly that You haven't interacted with Epstein since the 90s.
+And to be clear, you've said very lucidly that you haven't interacted with Epstein since the 90s.

 And just to sort of summarize, of course, for people who aren't familiar, he pleads guilty in 2008 in Florida to prostitution-related charges involving a minor.